Azure/hpcpack/kb/000000_How to collect HPC Pack logs.md

 ### 2. How to open and search logs

-  Use the following GUI tools
+  Use the following GUI tool

-  1. LogFlow – LogFlow is a graphical tool that can parse HPC logs in BIN format.
-It can be downloaded and installed from http://logflow.blob.core.windows.net/install/publish.htm
-  2. LogViewerUI – LogViewerUI is an alternative graphical tool that can parse HPC Pack 2016 logs.
+  * LogViewerUI – LogViewerUI is a graphical tool that can parse HPC Pack service logs.
 It is available here: https://hpconlineservice.blob.core.windows.net/logviewer/LogViewer.UI.application

   > [!Tips]
   >
-  > You can use the above tools to view the content and check the timespan of a bin log file, so that you can collect the correct log files for issue troubleshooting.
+  > You can use the above tool to view the content and check the timespan of a bin log file, so that you can collect the correct log files for issue troubleshooting.
 Note that the timestamps for all log messages are in **UTC time**.
+You may also use the FindStr feature to search the log files that contain a key word from all log files under a specific folder.